rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 It is important to emphasize that:

-> Type-Driven Design does not substitute proper automated tests, rather they collaborate.
+> Type-Driven Development does not substitute proper automated tests, rather they collaborate.
 Moreover, a proper suite of unit-tests could have easily caught the mistakes in the wrong implementation.
+>
-Conclusively, it is much better to combine types **with** tests.
+> Conclusively, it is much better to combine types **with** tests.

 Nevertheless, I very much like letting types help with my design.
 Especially the relief when the type-checker refuses my code due to a type-mismatch caused by a wrong refactoring.

 Furthermore, types serve as "extra-specification", which is automatically verified by the compiler.
 Consequently, as a good specification, it can help other programmers reading our code and trying to reason about it in isolation (locally).

-> Types are not only about imposing discipline on programs, but also about communicating ideas and guide usage.
+> Types are not only about imposing discipline on programs, but also about communicating ideas and guiding usage.

 For example, a function such as: